ClusterHQ/flocker/docs/usage.rst

 ``flocker-deploy`` lets you manage containers on one or more hosts.
 Before ``flocker-deploy`` can do this it needs to be able to authenticate itself to these hosts.
-Flocker uses SSH to communicate with the hosts you specify in the deployment configuration file.
+In the current release Flocker uses SSH to communicate with the hosts you specify in the deployment configuration file.
-It requires that you configure this in advance.
+It requires that you configure SSH access to the root user in advance.
 The recommended configuration is to `generate an SSH key`_ (if you don't already have one):

 .. code-block:: console